a-t-0/Studying-Companies-With-Weaviate/README.md

 Hi!
 Thanks for checking out this Weaviate workflow that uses the summarise ✨ function by Weaviate to speed up studying a company📚

 - It takes in an url,
 - Gets the complete website structure and stores the main content of each page into a networkx graph.
 - This graph is then exported to a json file that is then uploaded to your local Weaviate instance.
-- A GraphQL query is written that asks Weaviate to summarise the page content, which is then outputed into a new json and merged into the original graph.
+- A GraphQL query is written that asks Weaviate to summarise the page content, which is then outputted into a new json and merged into the original graph.
 - The graph is then reconverted into a mdbook to enable you to quickly develop a broad understanding of a company.

 The summarised webpages are visualised in a tree structure in your self-hosted mdbook website🌐.